 - Select No if the recommendation is that the misdemeanor offense should require court appearance, or should change from payable to court required.

-This section of the form does not need to be completed for petty misdemeanor ordinances.
-All petty misdemeanor ordinance violations are payable as a matter of Judicial Council Policy 506.1
+This section of the form does not need to be completed for petty misdemeanor offense codes.
+All petty misdemeanor violations are payable as a matter of Judicial Council Policy 506.1

 Identify the attorney representing the subdivision of government who approved the recommendation.